pirey/pirey.github.io/content/blog/fuzzy-finding-in-vim-with-ctrlp/index.md

 ---
 title: "Vim pro tips: fuzzy finding with CtrlP"
 date: 2016-08-24 23:50:40
-description: "Here you will learn to easily find files in project directory using vim using CtrlP"
+description: "Here you will learn to easily find files in project directory using vim using CtrlP."
 tags:
   - vim
 ---